microsoft/vscode-mock-debug/sampleWorkspace/readme.md

 * if a line is empty or starts with `+` we don't allow to set a breakpoint but move the breakpoint down
 * if a line starts with `-` we don't allow to set a breakpoint but move the breakpoint up
+* if a line starts with `!`, "hardware" breakpoints can be set on the line
 * a breakpoint on a line containing the word `lazy` is not immediately validated, but only after hitting it once.

 ## Data Breakpoints